 If you are embarking on a course of exercise after a period of inactivity, making big life changes that stick is going to be tough.
 Biting off more than you can chew(perhaps a bad analogy because if you are reading this, you probably historically have a habit of biting of more than you should chew, but not more than you can chew(lol)) or more change than you can manage all in one go can be counterproductive as it all could become too hard, too oppressive and you say “Stuff it, I’m going back to the couch with my comfort food “.

 Look, diet is important, but reprogramming you mind is more important and gradual reprogramming lasts longer than overnight changes that you can keep up for some time, but which you build in resentment to you psyche from the get go.
+Your family dentist will recommend to chew your food more carefully too.

 I have a client right now who joined a gym 3 years ago, paid for a 12 month membership but dropped out after 6 weeks.
 I questioned her on why this happened, and it all came down to the strictness of the regime the instructors gave her, and the conflicting instructions regarding her food.

 The instructors wanted her to train 4 times a week, do at least an hour a session of cardio.
 OK, fair call for someone who really loves to train, or someone who is really motivated… but sometimes these instructors forget that people who are overweight often struggle with motivation to exercise.
 But ok, let move on to the food instructions.
+Remember, a smart diet choice might be the only missing puzzle-piece if everthing fails for you.

 a.
 No food before training.
 Then your body would be forced to call on your fat stores to fuel the exercise.